 Nowadays although not as popular, people still see potential in them due to comfort, and their feminine aura.
 They accentuate the hips and can look very sexy in combination with heels, boots, or jackets.
 Their extension ranges from slightly above the knee to a full skirt

-Pencil Skirt: You probably recall these from the pencil dress.
+You probably recall these from the pencil dress.
 The pencil skirt hit the market in the mid-1950s, became mainstream in the early 60s, and has been a common sight since then.

-Bubble skirt: Originally popular in the 50s, the bubble skirt was reinvented in the 80s (known as puffball skirt) and gained much popularity.
+Originally popular in the 50s, the bubble skirt was reinvented in the 80s (known as puffball skirt) and gained much popularity.

 With an uncommon puffball-looking style, the bubble skirt is very polarizing; a lot of people love it and a lot of people hate it.
-Either way, it is a unique skirt that comes and goes but still maintains its vintage vibe and most of all it can still be worn fashionably under the right outfit.
+Either way, it is a unique skirt that comes and goes but still maintains its vintage vibe, and most of all, it can still be worn fashionably under the right outfit.

-High heels are their best friend and there is a wide variety of tops to combine with and look stunning.
+High heels are their best friend and there is a wide variety of tops to combine them with and look stunning.

 Popular skirt outfits over the years